nerdschoolbergen/pair-programming/readme.md

 # Pair programming

-Description
+Basic concept: Two programmers sit together and collaborate on writing code.

 ## [Open presentation slides](https://docs.google.com/presentation/d/1VL2roxldXDYPir_Cm8j9Dj9vyIEyM9qiAFWohHSOAA8/edit?usp=sharing)

 ## Focus of this workshop

-The focus of this workshop is xxx
+The focus of this workshop is to teach you how to program in pairs effectively.

 ## What you need